trustedanalytics-ng/platform-wiki/Application-Deployment/appdev_bindingapps.md

 1. Select the **Restage** button to restage the application.
 ![appdeploy_binding_screen3.jpg](/images/appdeploy_binding_screen3.jpg)

+You can unbind a service by selecting the **Unbind** button in the bound service instances list.

 ## Binding Using TAP CLI

 You can accomplish the same process as above using the TAP CLI.
 Visit the [TAP CLI documentation](/Reference-Documents/reference_cli.md) page for details.